 In 1934, a team led by Dr. Rudolphina Menzel retrieved and bred these resilient animals for the Hagana, the Jewish Defense Forces before Israel became a state.
 German Shepherds, Boxers and Dobermans had earlier failed to function well in the harsh Palestinian environment.

 The Hagana used the Canaan as messengers and sentry dogs for the civilians, soldiers, and members of the Red Cross.
 During the Second World War, the Canaan served as land mine detectors.
 Eventually, the Canaan contributed to the founding of a country.
 It became the national dog of Israel and is protected.

-Today, you’ll find proud owners of these dogs posing for photographers in the US, France and elsewhere.
+Today, proud owners of these dogs pose for photographers in the US, France and elsewhere.

 The askal, in contrast, is not used extensively for security and combat operations in the Philipppines.
 German Shepherds and Belgian Malinois are popular guard and sniff dogs instead.
 But at least two askals have received awards for assisting soldiers in battles against the Abu Sayyaf.
 Who knows what else the askal can do if a Menzel picks him up?

 1) The Philippine Animal Welfare Society (PAWS) campaigns for the humane treatment of the native dog, calling it aspin ("asong Pinoy", i.e., dog of the Philippines).
 It organized the Aspin Club, which was launched on April 24, 2010 at Eastwood City in cooperation with Alpo.